 In this step, the grass, goat dung, pebble, and other sundries need to kick off from the collected cashmere.

 In the washing process, the impurities and smell in cashmere are removed and disinfected.
+We have one post on how to wash cashmere.

 With the professional equipment, the mixed wool will be separated from cashmere to ensure the purity of cashmere.